Learn-Write-Repeat/UI-UX/UIUX-2/1.Introduction_to_User_Experience_(UX)_Design/1g_The_Scope_of_User_Experience(UX)/1g_The_Scope_of_User_Experience(UX).md

         - Trying a variety of responsibilities and identifying a UX area in which you have a particular interest.
         - While performing a variety of tasks, keep your job feeling fresh and new. <img align="right" src="images/t.png" width=200/>

-    - **T-shaped** – It is a specialised designer with a wide range of skills.
+    - **A T-shaped designer** – It is a specialised designer with a wide range of skills.
 The stem (or vertical line) of a T represents their expertise in one area, while the top (or horizontal line) represents their related skills in a wide range of fields.
 T-shaped designers are excellent additions to any team because they combine the strengths of specialists and generalists.

-<br><br>

-> We've talked about UI UX's past and present.
-So, how does the future look?
-Some argue that everything in UI UX will be explored at some point in the future and that there will be nothing new to do. "*Do I expect the same things from a web application today that I expected from web applications 5-10 years ago?*," asks the question.
+<br>> **We've talked about UI UX's past and present.
+So, how does the future look?** <br> Some argue that everything in UI UX will be explored at some point in the future and that there will be nothing new to do. "*Do I expect the same things from a web application today that I expected from web applications 5-10 years ago?*," asks the question.
 No, your expectations have shifted significantly as web applications have progressed.
 As a result, as time passes, users' expectations will change.